Blendify/blender-manual/trunk/blender_docs/manual/editors/info/screen_capture.rst

 .. note::

-   You can change the frame-rate for a screencast in the :ref:`User Preferences <prefs-system-screencast>`.
+   You can change the frame rate for a screencast in the :ref:`User Preferences <prefs-system-screencast>`.

 When you start Blender Screencasts, the header of the *Info Editor* will change, and it will show you a button for stopping your capture.